ntnhut/LeetSolve/docs/source/Array/01_ARR_448_Find_All_Numbers_Disappeared_in_an_Array_int.md

 * Solution 2 helps to avoid allocating extra memory but it is not straightforward to understand.

-* Though Solution 1 requires some extra space, that memory is not much since {index}`std::vector<bool>` is optimized for space efficiency.
+* Though Solution 1 requires some extra space, that memory is not much since `std::vector<bool>` is optimized for space efficiency.
 Moreover, it is easier to understand than Solution 2.